vishalkc9565/security/xss.md

     * null origin is same as `*` and more dangerous as `*`
       * `<iframe sandbox="allow-scripts allow-top-navigation allow-forms" src="data:text/html,<script> cors request here</script>"></iframe>`

-  * with origin as `*` or `null`, ACAC is not applicable hence set to false automatically, also the website has to do setup of ACAO with wildcard or something and that is the reason that it is dynamically generated
+  * with origin as `*` even in `*.example.com` or `null`, ACAC is not applicable hence set to true automatically, also the website has to do setup of ACAO with wildcard or something and that is the reason that it is dynamically generated
-  * `*.mysite.com` (all subdomain) in ACAO is also vulnerable if any of your subdomain is vulnerable
+  * `*.mysite.com` (all subdomain) in ACAO is also vulnerable if any of your subdomain is vulnerable ` https://subdomain.vulnerable-website.com/?xss=<script>cors-stuff-here</script>
-    ```
-      https://subdomain.vulnerable-website.com/?xss=<script>cors-stuff-here</script>
-    ```
+    `
     solve this once again: https://portswigger.net/web-security/cors/lab-breaking-https-attack
   * Indication where dynamic header is used, is to check if the origin is not given in request but AC headers are there in response and
   * ACAO is not sent in response by most of server when origin is not given in request so check with origin request header to get if CORS header are there in response